thomasmf/nomenine-defunct/README.md

 Nominine is a simple programming language.

-It is an object-oriented language at heart, but function-like abstractions and sets have come to play an increasingly important role as the project progress.

 The syntax is somewhat unusual, but I think most people will find it to be straight forward in addition to having tons of expressiveness.